yast/yast-rake/README.md

 To stop the server press the Ctrl+C key combination.

-Note: For ruby3 and newer separate webrick rubygem is needed to be installed.
+Note: For Ruby 3 and newer separate webrick rubygem is needed to be installed.

 ## actions:list
 Print the defined GitHub Action jobs.
 The jobs are listed in a form of `rake`